Buddy Lazier: Television

 After winning the Indianapolis 500, Lazier made a guest appearance on Late Night with Conan O'Brien.
 The episode that Lazier appeared on aired on May 29, 1996.

 Lazier was nominated for the Best Driver ESPY Award in 2001 against Bobby Labonte, John Force and Gil de Ferran.

 Personal life

 Lazier was born in and currently resides in Vail, Colorado.
+According to his father Bob, Buddy was born on Halloween night at Loveland Pass after his father's 1963 Corvette broke down on the way to the hospital.
 Lazier is married to Kara, and the couple have two children: a son, Flinn, and a daughter, Jacqueline.

 Lazier's father Bob Lazier was a former racing driver who won the CART Rookie of the Year Award in 1981.
-Lazier's brother Jaques Lazier competed in the Indy Racing League from 1998 to 2010, winning the 2001 Delphi Indy 200 at Chicagoland Speedway.
-With both drivers having won races, they are the only brothers to have both won races in the series.
+Lazier's brother, Jaques Lazier, competed in the Indy Racing League from 1998 to 2010, winning the 2001 Delphi Indy 200 at Chicagoland Speedway.
+With both drivers having won races, they are the only brothers to have both won races in that series.

 Lazier and his relatives operate the Tivoli Lodge in Vail, Colorado, which his father opened in 1968.